echoja/react-icon-picker/README.md

 ## Development Guide

 - The project is built with [TypeScript](https://www.typescriptlang.org/)
-- The website directory is a workspace that uses [Next.js](https://nextjs.org/) for testing and documentation
+- The `website` directory is a workspace that uses [Next.js](https://nextjs.org/) for testing and documentation
-- The project uses [TurboRepo](https://turborepo.org/) for easy management of multiple packages in a monorepo.
+- The project uses [TurboRepo](https://turborepo.org/) for easy management of multiple packages in a monorepo
 - Uses [pnpm](https://pnpm.js.org/) for package management

 ### Commands